IMU-ICCS/ems-main/readme.txt

 /** USE AS STANDALONE APPLICATION VIA MAVEN **/

-mvn exec:java -Dexec.args="ConfigurationCDOId CamelCDOId CloudProviderCDODirID [SolutionTimeStamp]"
+mvn exec:java -Dexec.args="[-o dstDMid (or -1 for last one)] [-t SolutionTimeStamp] ConfigurationCDOId CamelCDOId CloudProviderCDODirID"

 /** USE AS STANDALONE APPLICATION - JAR FILE **/